 Credit counseling can be a great companion to debt consolidation so that you can avoid the same financial pitfalls that got you into trouble in the first place.

 It may not actually save you money.
 While you might be paying less each month, the overall cost of your loan might end up costing you more.
 A lower interest rate on a larger amount over a longer period of time might well add up to more than you would be spending if you just paid your credit cards individually.
 But if it’s month to month relief you’re looking for, a consolidation loan might work for you.
 Do the math and compare which option would work best for you.

 Here are some tips for helping you make sure a debt consolidation loan works for you instead of against you:

-- Calculate the total repayment cost of the consolidation loan against the cost of your existing credit accounts.
+2. Calculate the total repayment cost of the loan against the cost of your existing credit accounts.

-- Educate yourself about proper use of credit.
+3. Learn more about the proper use of credit.

 Other Debt Consolidation Resources